 Anyone who pays income tax may need to pay provisional tax including individuals, companies and trusts.
 Provisional taxpayers often earn:

 - self-employed income

 - income from a partnership

 - overseas income.

-To help you understand provisional tax, a term we frequently use is residual income tax (RIT).
-This is the amount of income tax to pay for the year, less any PAYE and other tax credits you may be entitled to (except Working for Families Tax Credits).
+Tax to pay at the end of the year is called residual income tax (RIT).
+Residual income tax is the amount of income tax you pay for the year, less any PAYE and other tax credits you may be entitled to, except for Working for Families Tax Credits.

-You'll be able to meet your provisional tax obligations if you can:
+It's easier to meet your provisional tax obligations if you: